How Do I Clean These Moccasins?

 Can I have arches added, or taken out, how about new insoles?

-How do I re-Goop my soles, can you do this for me?
+How do I re-Goop my soles and the edges that have peeled away, and can you do this for me?

 If you choose to have me do them, the cost is dependent on the need and time to do the job plus shipping costs.

-My Goop soles are coming detached along the outside seams, help!
+My Goop soles are coming detached along the outside seams, should I trim them and re-Goop

 If you seem to be walking off your heels or rolling off the front, what can be done?